 MDA Program Outcomes Health Programs - Limited Admissions

-This certificate program prepares students for entry-level positions as a medical assistant in a physician's office, clinic or other healthcare setting.
+This certificate program prepares students for entry-level positions as a medical assistant in a physician’s office, clinic or other healthcare setting.
 Medical assistants work with physicians of all specialties performing clinical and administrative duties.
-They assist with examinations and treatments, perform routine laboratory procedures, maintain medical records, complete insurance forms, arrange for diagnostic procedures, handle correspondence, transcribe notes and perform bookkeeping.
+They assist with examinations and treatments, perform routine laboratory procedures, maintain medical records, complete insurance forms, arrange for diagnostic procedures, handle correspondence and perform bookkeeping.
 Students graduating from this program will demonstrate critical thinking based on knowledge of academic subject matter required for competence in the profession.
 The program prepares competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains using classroom instruction with laboratory experience.
 The program includes a 160-hour, non-paid clinical externship.

 Enrollment is limited by availability of clinical sites and other factors.
 Students must make separate application to the program.
 Students must be eligible for second-level developmental courses.
-Students must graduate from the Medical Assistant Certificate program to enter the Medical Assistant, A.S.
-(535.2) program.

 A felony conviction may affect a student’s eligibility to enroll in the clinical externship and the graduate’s ability to take the national examination which is required to practice as a Medical Assistant.